mindfiredigital/OpenRAG/README.md

 Guidelines for contributing to the project.
 Provide information on how users can contribute, submit issues, or make pull requests.
 Add link to CONTRIBUTING.md file.

+## Common Errors

+While running this project, you might encounter the following error:

+TypeError: Descriptors cannot be created directly.
+If this call came from a _pb2.py file, your generated code is out of date and must be regenerated with protoc >= 3.19.0.
+If you cannot immediately regenerate your protos, some other possible workarounds are:

+1. Downgrade the protobuf package to 3.20.x or lower.
+2. Set PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python (but this will use pure-Python parsing and will be much slower).""

+For more information or to resolve this issue, you can refer to this [discussion](https://github.com/chroma-core/chroma/issues/2571#issuecomment-2250328476).